 4. Set the armrests on the front legs, use a level to make them horizontal, and then pencil in their location on the back posts.
 (Advanced tip: You can also slope the armrests slightly to shed water.)
 Attach the stretcher to the back posts, aligning it with your pencil marks.
 Mark the location of the stretcher, corbels, and front legs on the underside of the armrests so you can see where to drill the related screw holes.
 Attach the armrests.

-To see an illustration of the chair assembly, click here.
+Below is an illustration of the chair assembly.

 Cut and assemble the back